rlacerda83/address-search-microservice/README.md

 For now only available search for Brazil.

+This package uses MongoDB database.

 ## Current Features
 - List, add, edit and remove search services
 - List countries
 - Search address by postcode
+- Save and automatically updates new found addresses
+- Everthing is cached

 ## Upcoming Features
 - Address search to EUA